ArunanSivanathan/customFlow/README.md

 - `device-side port` and `remote-side port`
 - total byte count and total packet count

-Local private IP ranges (`10.0.0.0/8`, `192.168.0.0/16`, `172.16.0.0/12`) of the remote endpoint are anonymised as `0.0.0.0`.
+Local private IP ranges (`10.0.0.0/8`, `192.168.0.0/16`, `172.16.0.0/12`) of the remote endpoint are anonymized as `0.0.0.0`.
 To support portability across deployments, we exclude environment-specific identifiers such as MAC addresses and local IPs.

 ---

 ## E. Fine-Grained Packet-Level Features

-To capture behavioural fingerprints within the flow, we include fine-grained information from the **first *i* packets** of each flow.
+To capture behavioral fingerprints within the flow, we include fine-grained information from the **first *i* packets** of each flow.
-The total number of packets and payload sizes can vary substantially, so analysing every packet is impractical.
+The total number of packets and payload sizes can vary substantially, so analyzing every packet is impractical.

 Empirical studies [6] indicate that distinguishing features often appear in the **early bytes** of initial packets.
 Accordingly, for each of the first *i* packets, we record: